ethancd/snake_life/README.md

 What does an iconic mobile video game have in common with a cellular automaton generator?
 This project.
 (Also they both originated in the 70's!)

-Using the arrow keys, direct your Snake to eat fruit and grow ever longer, while also avoiding the raging fire of Life that oscillates around you according to deterministic rules.
+Use the arrow keys or WASD to direct your Snake to eat the "apples" and grow ever longer while avoiding the fires of Life that rage around you.
+You can also click on a space to toggle it between living and dead.

 Technologies
 ============